Emily3403/hetzner-server-scouter/ReadMe.md

 hscout --gpu --ecc --hwr
 ```

-### Notifications
+## Notifications

 You can get notified when a new server is available.
 For now, only telegram support is available but this can be easily expanded in the future (pull requests welcome).
+Simply add the handler `process_changes` function in the `src/hetzner_server_scouter/notifications/crud.py` file.

 To enable telegram notifications, you need to create a [telegram bot](https://core.telegram.org/bots/tutorial).
 Then, you need to set the following environment variables: